 We use AI and ML tools to generate new ideas for electrolyte compounds for next generation batteries as well as investigate novel solvation behavior for CO2 electrocatalysis.
-Our work involves using Natural Language Processing (NLP) tools (as well as manual extraction) to develop a database of experimentally measured electrolyte properties.
-ML models can then be made to correlate accessible electrolyte features (e.g., molecular structure) to properties such as conductivity and stability.
-This work is often done with data science and computational collaborators.
+Our unique approach uses experimental properties and we perform experimental verification of our ML-generation ideas.
+Our ML methods allow us to correlate accessible electrolyte features (e.g., molecular structure) to properties such as conductivity and stability.
+Most of this work is done in the group and in collaboration.

 NEW ELECTROLYTE SYNTHESIS

 Our projects involve the synthesis of new small molecules, polymers, and hybrid solid state electrolytes that can be incorporated in next generation batteries (lithium metal, solid state batteries, and dual-ion), and for CO2 electroreduction.